KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_by_example_src/scope/borrow/alias.md

-# Aliasing
+# Mutable or immutable borrowed, only choose one!

 Data can be immutably borrowed any number of times, but while immutably borrowed, the original data can't be mutably borrowed.

-On the other hand, only *one* mutable borrow is allowed at a time.
-The original data can be borrowed again only *after* the mutable reference has been used for the last time.
+- On the other hand, only *one* mutable borrow is allowed at a time.
+- The original data can be borrowed again only *after* the mutable reference has been used for the last time.

 ```rust,editable
 struct Point { x: i32, y: i32, z: i32 }